delving/schemaleon/docs/storage.md

 	<Entries>
 	  <Entry>
 	    <Label>Large</Label>
-	    <Identifier>OSCR-VO-emp1amz-vms</Identifier>
+	    <Identifier>emp1amz-vms</Identifier>
 	  </Entry>
 	  <Entry>
 	    <Label>Medium</Label>
-	    <Identifier>OSCR-VO-eu5f206-720</Identifier>
+	    <Identifier>eu5f206-720</Identifier>
 	  </Entry>
 	  <Entry>
 	    <Label>Small</Label>
-	    <Identifier>OSCR-VO-eu5pb8g-yyi</Identifier>
+	    <Identifier>eu5pb8g-yyi</Identifier>
 	  </Entry>
 	</Entries>

 Vocabularies are currently shared among all users, and they can be either fixed or open.
-Fixed vocabularies cannot change over time, and are therefore pre-installed by the administrators of the OSCR platform (see bootstrapping below).
+Fixed vocabularies cannot change over time, and are therefore pre-installed by the administrators of the Schemaleon platform (see bootstrapping below).

 An open vocabulary can be given a new entry on-the-fly by a user very quickly and easily.
 The values of open vocabularies are "controlled" in the sense that users will be encouraged to re-use values that have already been used, although they will not be limited.
 The purpose of these open vocabularies is to encourage re-use of values, so that spelling and capitalization differences are minimal, but otherwise the contents of the field are simlar to a free-text input field.